 Written By: Sharron Senter

 Most small business owners are short on time.
 Therefore, I’ve organized this sample marketing calendar article into three categories, with the understanding that it’s okay if you don’t have a “monthly” marketing plan.
 What’s more important, is that you have an overall plan.
-I personally follow a bimonthly marketing calendar.
-I prefer the 60-day flexibility.
-It gives me more time, while still retaining continuity and visibility for my business.

 I lead with a sample quarterly marketing plan because it’s the most realistic for small business owners, particularly sole-proprietors who are frequently caught up in the minutia of running a business.
 I conclude with a 12-month marketing plan calendar.

 Planning, Timing & Promotional Hooks